 For the scones, begin by sifting the flour and salt into a bowl, rub the butter lightly into the mixture until it looks like breadcrumbs, then add the sugar.
 Now, in a jug, beat the egg and 2 tablespoons of the buttermilk together and start to add this to the rest, mixing the dough with a palette knife.
 When it begins to come together, finish off with your hands – it should be soft but not sticky (if the dough seems too dry, add a little more buttermilk, a teaspoon at a time).
 When you have formed the dough into a ball, tip it on to a lightly floured surface and roll it into a circle at least 1 inch (2.5 cm) thick – be very careful not to roll it any thinner; the secret of well-risen scones is to start off with a thickness of no less than an inch.

 Cut out the scones by placing the cutter on the dough and giving it a sharp tap – don't twist it, just lift it up and push the dough out.
 Carry on until you are left with the trimmings, then bring these back together to roll out again until you can cut out the last scone.
 Place the scones on the baking tray, brush them lightly with the buttermilk and dust with a little flour.

 Now bake on the top shelf of the oven for 10-12 minutes, or until they are well risen and golden brown, then remove them to a wire rack to cool.
 Serve the scones thickly spread with raspberry butter and lots of clotted cream.

 Pre-heat the oven to gas mark 7, 425°F (220°C).

-You will also need a large baking sheet with a liner and a 2 inch (5 cm) pastry cutter.
+You will also need a Delia Online Baking Sheet with a liner (or similar) and a 2 inch (5 cm) pastry cutter.